Rook-Ceph

 Some pre-requisites to follow this KB are;

-• Access to the rook toolbox container.
+- Access to the rook toolbox container.

-• You might have to restart the rook operator container sometimes to trigger stuff, delete the Pod to do this.
+- You might have to restart the rook operator container sometimes to trigger stuff, delete the Pod to do this.

-• Never, ever, restart a kube node with an OSD without first draining it with kubectl drain, Rook-Ceph can safely handle the OSD then.
+- Never, ever, restart a kube node with an OSD without first draining it with

 Remove an OSD

-First of all ensure all PGs (Placement Group) are active+clean in ceph status.
+First of all ensure all PGs (Placement Group) are active+clean in ceph status

 If you lose too many OSDs you won’t have anywhere to recover PGs to (or move data around in other words), so adding another node just to recover PGs on has worked for me.
 It can always be drained and removed later.

-Once another OSD is available a recovery will start, track the progress in osd statusand once it’s done you can finally remove your old OSDs that are down.
+Once another OSD is available a recovery will start, track the progress in osd status

-It should already be marked out but if not, according to docs you can ceph osd out osd.<id>.
+It should already be marked out but if not, according to docs you can ceph osd out osd.<id>

 This is when backfilling should really start, meaning it starts shifting data around to other OSDs.

-Then you can ceph osd purge <id> --yes-i-really-mean-it to remove the OSD from the list.
+Then you can ceph osd purge <id> --yes-i-really-mean-it

-Verify with ceph osd tree.
+Verify with ceph osd tree

 And finally remove the Deployments from kubernetes.
 This should trigger the operator to create new Deployments within a few minutes but I always end up restarting the rook-ceph operator Pod manually to trigger this.

-Now the new OSDs will most likely have old auth configured in Ceph, view that with ceph auth list and compare with each OSDs keyring file located under /var/lib/rook/rook-ceph/<osd-id>/keyring on the host node.
+Now the new OSDs will most likely have old auth configured in Ceph, view that with ceph auth list

 If this is the case continue to OSD pod will not start after deleting it on this page and do the manual import of keys.